125+ web files in a constantly

 The water is passed into a large chamber that holds compartments in which two types of membranes are alternately layered and separated by spacers.
 One type of membrane allows only positive ions to pass through, while the other allows only negative ions.
 One of the end compartments has a positive electrical pole (anode).
 The other end compartment has a negative electrical pole (cathode).
 When an electric current is sent through the water, the negative ions are attracted to the positive electrical pole and the positive to the negative.
 The salt in every other layer is drawn off, leaving fresh water.
 This is then chlorinated before it is stored and distributed.
 The overall result, for Government-treated water bought by private homes to supplement what they are sometimes not able to get from rainwater alone, is of a high standard.

-It has sometimes been said that Bermuda has certain advantages by having water tanks for each house, but the disadvantages outweigh the advantages.
+In some respects, Bermuda has certain advantages by having water tanks for each house, but the disadvantages outweigh the advantages.
 One disadvantage is that rainwater that goes from the sky into a water tank is not purified like treated water.
 Another is that if the roof is dirty or pipes from the roof are rusted or corroded or leaking, this too affects the water.
 A third is that the supply of piped in water is not a Bermuda Government service for the real estate taxes paid.

 Do not order more water than is necessary.